-Analysis | Tucker Carlson’s fallacious attempt to stand up for QAnon supporters
+Analysis | Tucker Carlson stands up for QAnon supporters

 The impetus for the segment was a bill proposed by Rep. Stephanie Murphy (D-Fla.).
 In response to the deadly storming of the U.S. Capitol this month, which practically coursed with QAnon fervor, Murphy wants to prevent people who subscribe to it and other such conspiracy theories from gaining federal government security clearances.

-“If any Americans participated in the Capitol attack, or if they subscribe to these dangerous anti-government views of QAnon, then they have no business being entrusted with our nation’s secrets,” Murphy said.
+“If any Americans participated in the Capitol attack, or if they subscribe to these dangerous anti-government views of QAnon, then they have no business being entrusted with our nation’s secrets,” she said.

 In Carlson’s estimation, though, this is an attempt at mind control by the federal government.

-He began by arguing that such a rule would boomerang on Democrats, suggesting that their comments about the Russia investigation amounted to pushing just such a baseless, anti-government conspiracy theory.
-This is a well-worn GOP argument these days, but it’s one that utterly ignores the very real substantiation of the Russia probe: the extensive and often obscured ties between the Trump campaign and Russia, the central tie which even a report from the then-GOP-controlled Senate said remains obscured.
+He began by arguing that such a rule would boomerang on Democrats, suggesting that their comments about the Russia investigation amounted to pushing just such a baseless anti-government conspiracy theory.
+This is a well-worn GOP argument these days, but it’s one that utterly ignores the very real substantiation of the Russia investigation: the extensive and often obscured ties between the Trump campaign and Russia, the central tie that even a report from the then-GOP-controlled Senate said remains obscured.
 Just because a conspiracy hasn’t been definitively proven doesn’t mean questions about it were on the level of QAnon.

 Then Carlson turned to clips of the media supposedly overhyping the threat of QAnon.

-“Listen as the geniuses explain how the single biggest threat to this country isn’t Chinese hegemony, or even the coming hyperinflation, pretty much a certainty now, which was a hundred percent caused by elite mismanagement of our economy,” Carlson said in setting up the clips.
+“Listen as the geniuses explain how the single biggest threat to this country isn’t Chinese hegemony, or even the coming hyperinflation, pretty much a certainty now, which was 100 percent caused by elite mismanagement of our economy,” Carlson said in setting up the clips.
 “But no, let’s not talk about that.
 The real threat is a forbidden idea.
 It’s something called QAnon.”

-None of the clips which followed, though, pitched QAnon as the “single biggest threat to this country” — or anything close to it.
+None of the clips that followed, though, pitched QAnon as the “single biggest threat to this country” — or anything close to it.
 Here’s what they media figures said:

 “Next, what to do about QAnon and its droves of loyal followers?
 Is it too little too late to bring our loved ones back to reality?”“Many of those who believe the totally unfounded conspiracies and prophecies of QAnon expected January 20th to be judgment day.”“... as far-right figures and QAnon conspiracy theorists are joined by Trump supporters who believe the election was stolen.”“QAnon is better viewed as an on-ramp to various different extremism circles.”“How many people in the country have been marinated in these conspiracy theories, QAnon craziness?
 It is frightening.”